 It’s fairly obvious that you’ll need to know your way around computer systems.
 Ethical hacking – and cybersecurity in general – is pretty much entirely computer and related software-based.

 It’s helpful to have a solid working knowledge of standard operating systems, including Linux, Windows and Mac, and expertise in coding languages like Python.

 But there are also some soft skills that might come in handy.
 Because you’ll have to present your findings and suggestions to your clients, communication skills and the ability to explain complicated methodologies are almost as important as the IT skills themselves.

 What training do I need to become an ethical hacker?

 There are no specific requirements for becoming a certified ethical hacker, aside from an aptitude for computers.
 There is no such thing as an ethical hacking degree.
 However, a degree in computing, computer science, or a similar field is a great start.

-Then, there are courses specifically designed to familiarise students with the tenets of ethical hacking – including the Certified Ethical Hacker (CEH) course that’s actually accredited by the EC-Council, who oversee ethical hacking.
+Then, there are courses specifically designed to familiarise students with the tenets of ethical hacking – including the Become a Certified Ethical Hacker course that’s actually accredited by the EC-Council, which oversees ethical hacking.

 The course covers topics like social engineering and cryptography and how to run a comprehensive penetration test.

-Generally speaking, it’s recommended that those looking to take the CEH course have a couple of years of experience in an IT security field.
+Generally speaking, it’s recommended that those looking to take the CEH course have a couple of years of experience in the IT security field.

 Is being an ethical hacker legal?